ajaykumarns/ajaykumarns.github.io/content/posts/crewai-local-models/index.md

 ### Gemma3:4b

-Google’s Gemma model delivered mixed results (at least for me, running locally):
+Google's Gemma model delivered mixed results (at least for me, running locally):

 1. It frequently failed to follow instructions and made errors when calling the web search tool.
 The tool required a string as an argument, but Gemma kept calling it with a dictionary.
-(I didn’t attempt fine-tuning or modifying the instructions.)
+(I didn't attempt fine-tuning or modifying the instructions.)
 2. Ollama timed out a couple of times, even though I had plenty of memory.
-While running `ollama ps`, it showed 100% GPU usage, but I’m unsure why.
+While running `ollama ps`, it showed 100% GPU usage, but I'm unsure why.

-These issues caused multiple intermediate failures, and the book generation process often didn’t complete.
+These issues caused multiple intermediate failures, and the book generation process often didn't complete.
 Overall, it took around 20–30 minutes to run the experiment with Gemma, making it unreliable.

 ### Deepseek-r1:7b

 This model was quite slow on my laptop.
-After some testing, I discovered it didn’t support tool-calling, so any instructions requiring research were ignored.
+After some testing, I discovered it didn't support tool-calling, so any instructions requiring research were ignored.

 ### Llama3.2